Generic Name: risedronate (rih SED ro nayt)

 What is risedronate?

-Risedronate is in a group of medicines called bisphosphonates (bis FOS fo nayts).
-It alters the cycle of bone formation and breakdown in the body.
-Risedronate slows bone loss while increasing bone mass, which may prevent bone fractures.
+Risedronate is a bisphosphonate (bis FOS fo nayt) medicine that alters bone formation and breakdown in the body.
+This can slow bone loss and may help prevent bone fractures.

-Risedronate is used to treat or prevent osteoporosis in men and women.
-Risedronate is also used to treat Paget's disease of bone.
+Risedronate is used in men and women to treat or prevent osteoporosis caused by menopause or by taking steroids.
+Risedronate is also used to increase bone mass in men who have osteoporosis, and to treat Paget's disease of bone in men and women.

 Risedronate may also be used for purposes not listed in this medication guide.